 - Personal communications that do not involve the transfer of anything of value.

-- Humanitarian donations (food, clothing and medicine).
+- Providing humanitarian donations (food, clothing and medicine).

 - Note: These items must be publicly available and not restricted by export or proprietary designations.
 Items available by subscription only (e.g. paid journal access) are considered publicly available.

 - Travel related transactions including baggage for personal use, payment of living expenses and facilitation of travel.